anose001/Music-with-mira/README.md

 # [Music-with-Mira](https://anose001.github.io/Music-with-mira/)
-Music-with-Mira is private website to promote Mira as a piano teacher and establish an online presence with her background, teaching style and philosophy.
+[Music-with-Mira](https://anose001.github.io/Music-with-mira/) is private website to promote Mira as a piano teacher and establish an online presence with her background, teaching style, and teaching philosophy.
 It is based off a free commercial to use bootstrap template modified by myself.
 The following provides a preview of the Music-with-Mira website, which is followed by the original Greyscale bootstrap theme and corresponding links and licenses thereof.

 ## Preview